VWeisbecker/Marsupials_Basicranium_vs_Cranium_Phylosignal/README.md

 Code authors: Vera Weisbecker, supported by Thomas Guillerme

-This code runs all R- based analyses for the manuscript "Multiple modes of inference reveal less phylogenetic signal in marsupial basicranial shape compared to the rest of the cranium" by Vera Weisbecker, Leonie Lange-Hodgson, Robin M D Beck, Arianna Harrington, Michael S Y Lee, Thomas Guillerme, and Matthew Phillips, submitted to Philosophical Transactions of the Royal Society B
+This code runs all R- based analyses for the manuscript "Multiple modes of inference reveal less phylogenetic signal in marsupial basicranial shape compared to the rest of the cranium" by Vera Weisbecker, Leonie Lange-Hodgson, Robin M D Beck, Arianna Harrington, Michael S Y Lee, Thomas Guillerme, and Matthew Phillips, accepted at the Mammalian Skull Special Issue of the Philosophical Transactions of the Royal Society B

 *All scripts are in RMarkdown format (.Rmd) and can be opened in RStudio.
 There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
 After cloning this repo, remember to either set your working directory to this folder on your computer or open an RStudio project from that folder.*